OctopusDeploy/docs/src/pages/docs/security/outbound-requests/telemetry.md

 pubDate: 2023-01-01
 modDate: 2023-09-28
 title: Telemetry
-description: Telemetry from Octopus Server and what is included
+description: Find out about Octopus telemetry reporting and how it helps us make a better product.
 navOrder: 25
 ---